Republicans to push ahead with U.S. Supreme Court pick despite Democrats' boycott | Politics

 Just hours earlier, Senate Democratic leader Chuck Schumer and Judiciary Committee Democrats said they would not show up for the vote.
 They have been urging Republicans to await the results of the Nov.
 3 presidential election before advancing a nominee to fill the Supreme Court vacancy created by the September death of liberal Justice Ruth Bader Ginsburg.
 "Amidst a global pandemic and ongoing election, Republicans are rushing to confirm a Supreme Court Justice to take away health care from millions and execute the extreme and deeply unpopular agenda that they've been unable to get through Congress," the Democrats said.

-“This has been a sham process from the beginning," they added.
+“This has been a sham process from the beginning," they said, noting that U.S. elections were only 12 days away and that early ballots already were being cast.
 Graham, who is in a tough re-election campaign in South Carolina, countered, saying in his statement that Barrett "has a judicial disposition that should be the gold standard for all future nominees" to the high court.

 All 12 Republicans on the Judiciary Committee have indicated they will support Barrett, a favorite of Christian conservatives, while all 10 Democrats are opposed.
-Graham is thus thought to have enough votes to prevail, but might have to circumvent some committee rules on doing business with no Democratic members present.
+Graham is thus thought to have enough votes to prevail.
 Assuming the Judiciary Committee sends the nomination to the full Senate with a favorable recommendation as expected, Senate Majority Leader Mitch McConnell aims to hold a procedural vote on Barrett's nomination on Sunday, which would limit debate so that a final vote to confirm her could occur on Monday.

 LOOMING ELECTION Democrats have fiercely opposed Barrett, a federal appeals court judge whose confirmation by the Republican-led Senate would expand the top U.S. judicial body's conservative majority to 6-3.